Save big with bundled curriculum!

 How do you teach poetry analysis?

-Finding Examples of Poetic Devices in Songs
+Finding Examples of Figurative Language in Songs

 • I especially like Repeat Replay’s Top Picks: Songs with Figurative Language.
-This article highlights poetic devices in classic songs from the last few decades in music, including Simon and Garfunkel, Louis Armstrong, and Queen.
+This article highlights figurative devices in classic songs from the last few decades in music, including Simon and Garfunkel, Louis Armstrong, and Queen.

 • LiteraryDevices.Net also shares modern examples of poetic devices in songs, including Katy Perry and Demi Lovato.